Shopify/quilt/packages/jest-dom-mocks/README.md

 #### `Timer.runAllTimers(): void`

 Runs all system timers to completion.
+Deprecated - use `jest.runAllTimers()` instead.

 #### `Timer.runTimersToTime(time: number): void`

 Runs all system timers to the given `time`.
+Deprecated - use `jest.advanceTimersByTime()` instead.

 #### `Promise.runPending(): void`